Save Citations: Overview

 Collecting References for Books & Articles

 Zotero provides the ability to save references from most library catalogs (including Dupré Library's) and databases, and even some regular web pages, with one click.
-(Zotero publishes a list of compatible sites, and many sites not on this list also work.)
-If Zotero detects that you're looking at a book or article on a catalog, database, or a site like Amazon.com, Library Thing or the New York Times, you'll see a book or page icon appear next to the address bar of your browser.
+(Zotero publishes a list of compatible websites, and many websites not on this list also work.)
+If Zotero detects that you're looking at a book or article on a catalog, database, or a website like Amazon.com, Library Thing or the New York Times, you'll see a book or page icon appear next to the address bar of your browser.
 Just use the icon and Zotero will automatically save the citation.

 Collecting References for Websites

 Zotero can save citations for websites and snapshots of pages.
 Taking a snapshot saves a copy of the page to your computer.
 It includes the page's text and images, so if the page is removed later, or if you're offline, you'll still be able to view your copy.

 To save a snapshot of an open page, use the arrow to the right of the Zotero and page/link icons and select "Save to Zotero as Web Page (with snapshot)" from the options menu.

 Use the Zotero button next to your browser address bar to open your library.
 Go to the middle panel and hit the "new item" icon (the button with a green plus sign).
 Use this to create a new citation.